gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-attributes.md

 a_position location = 0
 ```

-It's clear when switching shaders we'll need to setup are attributes differently.
+It's clear when switching shaders we'll need to setup our attributes differently.
 One shader expects `a_position`'s data to appear on attribute 0.
 The other shader
 expects it to appear on attribute 1.